jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ## New Package Managers as App Stores

 The one thing that you can say the mobile revolution brought into computing is the concept of an "app store."
 Apple obviously came first, Google Play Store, and even the Microsoft Store took root.
 The concept of an app store is pretty ubiquitous at this point.
 These platforms are not based on free and opensource, they are called "walled gardens," because you are free to install any software as long as it comes from the curated app store.
 On a fundamental level Linux is conceptually not compatible with the concept of an app store.
 But the concept that an app store provides, controlling/standardizing software versions, ease of install/remove, and basic sandbox security technology for apps--the benefits cannot be overlooked in regards to usability.
-To this end two standardized methods were developed: flatpak and snaps.
+To this end two standardized methods were developed: Flatpak and snaps.
 Snaps were created by Ubuntu and is account based across Linux distros that support the snapd library.
 Flatpak is the competing standard championed by Red Hat.

 ### Snaps and snapd